jmuyskens/nicar2017-d3/intermediate/README.md

 Use the svg attributes `text-anchor` (values can be `start`, `middle`, `end`) to justify the text, `dx` and `dy` to adjust the position of the label.

+Your code will look something like this when you are done: http://blockbuilder.org/jmuyskens/a67754e7b5e21e55abbf768fb1f6c5ed

 # 8. Scatterplot
 With the same data, we'll change from a line chart to a scatterplot.